 After 60 kilometers you’ll arrive in Cardwell.
 Besides a beautiful beach park, you can visit the Cardwell Spa Pool.
 You won’t believe your own eyes when you see the crystal blue water, flowing through some picturesque waterways.
 It is believed that the color is the result of a chemical reaction between the water and the rocks.

 The Girramay National Park offers many swimming opportunities and there is a very basic campsite if you want to spend more time in the park.
-For example to stroll around on one of the hiking tracks to explore the rainforested mountains and tropical lowlands.
+For example, you can stroll around on one of the hiking tracks to explore the rainforested mountains and tropical lowlands.

 Head back to Bilyana and 25 km more North you’ll arrive in Tully.
 This place is famous for the white water rafting on the Tully River.
 The river is voted as the best place for river rafting in Australia.
 Do you dare to take the challenge?